nearj/analysis/README.md

 │       |─video < make_video_with_SSQ.py; highlight SSQ and optical flows
 │       |─table < processing.py; pending currently
 │       |─graph < processing.py < preprocess_video.py
-│
-|───old
+│───old
 |───test

 ```

 ## Explanation
+- preprocess_motion.py
-preprocess_motion.py: subsampling(3hz) raw motion data of txt file to probability of all motion vector in experiment as json and excel file
+subsampling(3hz) raw motion data of txt file to probability of all motion vector in experiment as json and excel file
+- preprocess_video.py(TODO)
-preprocess_video.py(TODO): subsampling(3hz) raw video, however 1024*768 pixel probability are hard to save as json or other format.
+subsampling(3hz) raw video, however 1024*768 pixel probability are hard to save as json or other format.
 For now, it used to import optical flow data in processing.py.
+- processing.py(TODO)
-processing.py(TODO): From subsampled data by preprocess_video.py and preprocess_motion.py, this module calculate KLD and Entropy of optical flow and save it as jpg.
+From subsampled data by preprocess_video.py and preprocess_motion.py, this module calculate KLD and Entropy of optical flow and save it as jpg.
+- make_video_with_SSQ.py
-make_video_with_SSQ.py: To analysis when VR sickness at simulation, it visualize optical flow of video and highlight SSQ
+To analysis when VR sickness at simulation, it visualize optical flow of video and highlight SSQ

 ## Usage example